xBlockBuster98/LoginGUI/README.md

 # LoginGUI
-A simple Login with a GUI in Java
+A simple Login form with a GUI in Java, made for a site.